ptitSeb/box64/docs/USAGE.md

 #### BOX64_DYNAREC_HOTPAGE *
 Handling of HotPage (Page beeing both executed and writen)
 * 0 : Don't track hotpage
-* 1-255 : Trak HotPage, and disable execution of a page beeing writen for N attempts (default is 16)
+* 1-255 : Track HotPage, and disable execution of a page beeing writen for N attempts (default is 16)

+#### BOX64_DYNAREC_FASTPAGE *
+Will use a faster handling of HotPage (Page beeing both executed and writen)
+* 0 : use regular hotpage (Default)
+* 1 : Use faster hotpage, taking the risk of running obsolete JIT code (might be faster, but more prone to crash)

 #### BOX64_DYNAREC_BLEEDING_EDGE *
 Detect MonoBleedingEdge and apply conservative settings